gitboiz/zksync-era/CONTRIBUTING.md

 ## Resources

 We aim to make it as easy as possible to contribute to the mission.
 This is still WIP, and we're happy for contributions and suggestions here too.
-Some resources to help:
+Some resources to help you:

 1. [In-repo docs aimed at developers](docs)
 2. [zkSync Era docs!](https://era.zksync.io/docs/)